-So, I wrote this back in 2014, and I must say, rereading it, it sounds so old fashioned and very very bad for the environment!
+So, I wrote this back in 2014, and I must say, rereading it, it sounds so old-fashioned and awful for the environment!
 It was a brilliant system and worked so well.

 My Executive never had to worry if they had all of the right information as it was there at their fingertips each morning.
-They could have a quick look through the pack and see what their day was going to look like.
+They could have a quick look through the pack and see what their day would look like.
 They went into each meeting prepared and never missed a vital piece of information.
-Every single one of my Executive’s wanted paper copies of everything so this system made sense.
-I don’t think technology was entirely up to scratch and they didn’t want to read documents on their blackberries or lug around their massive laptops!
+Every single one of my Executive’s wanted paper copies of everything, so this system made sense.
+I don’t think technology was entirely up to scratch, and they didn’t want to read documents on their blackberries or lug around their massive laptops!

-But, as I said, it isn’t the most modern system, so why don’t we have a look at how we can modernise the bring up folder?
+But, as I said, it isn’t the most modern system, so why don’t we look at how we can modernise the bring up folder?

 Using technology to modernise the bring up folder

-We have lots of tools now that allow us to collaborate online and I want to suggest a few options for you, but first, how should we set up this online system?
+We have many tools that allow us to collaborate online, and I want to suggest a few options for you, but first, how should we set up this online system?
 Well, I recommend a similar method to the bring up folder.

 Why not?
 It works!

-Why not have an online system that has a separate folder for each month of the year and within those folders days of the week?
+Why not have an online system with a separate folder for each month of the year and within those folders days of the week?